Dry Feet 2050

 Even better protection against water

 We are taking action to protect ourselves against the more extreme ( weather) conditions that are expected.
-We have started by strengthening the reservoir of our water board.
-This is how we are doing it:
+We have started to reinforce the catchwater of our water authority.
+Here's how we're doing that:

 - We are improving the management of pumping stations.

-- We construct water storage facilities in existing or new nature reserves.
+- We construct balancing lakes in existing or new nature areas.

-- In times of high water and heavy rainfall, we deploy pumping stations in locations that do not cause any nuisance to the villages here.
+- In times of high water and heavy rainfall, we set pumping stations in locations that do not cause any inconvenience to the villages here.

-One of the measures concerns the cooperation between water storage and the ecological main structure.
+One of the measures concerns the cooperation between balancing lake the ecological main structure.
 Areas have already been designated for the construction of part of the'ecological main structure'.
-In the lowest-lying areas, such as the Westerkwartier, cooperation with water storage will be established.
-This means that we will specially design part of the area to store excess water.
+In the lowest-lying areas, such as the Westerkwartier, cooperation with balancing lake will be established.
+This means that we will specially design an area to store excess water.